 Assessment methods and criteria

-Students are required to prepare two classroom presentations and a concise report for their project.
-The final grade is a weighted average of the grades obtained for the classroom presentations and the report, which takes into account their content, clarity, and neatness.
+Students are required to prepare two reports for their projects.
+The final grade is a weighted average of the grades obtained for the reports, which takes into account their content, clarity, and neatness.

 The course will be offered in the Fall semester.